daoson12/alx-system_engineering-devops/0x00-shell_basics/README.md

 create a script that delete all files in the current working directory
 17. Tree
 Create a script that create the directory ./welcome
+18. List is a series of commas, not periods
+Write a command that list all the files and directories of the current directory, seperated by commas
 19. File type: School
 create a magic file school that can be use with the command file